yancy-zh/simple-restiful-server/README.md

-# fundsaccess Case Study - todotxt Conversion Service
+# Tasks Conversion Service

-Hi Please find the submitted project in this folder (demo_webproj).
-The three tasks I have finished are:
+This project provides a task log conversion service, while the task log has the following format in each line of its file:
+``(A) allow to get all TODOs via API +casestudy type:feature`` where ([A-Z]) indicates the priority of the task, +<PROJECT_NAME> stands for the project type, "type: <CATEGORY>" stands for the category of the task.
+The application mainly provides the following three features:
-(A) allow to get all TODOs via API +casestudy type:feature (A) allow to get a single TODO by ID (!) via API +casestudy type:feature (A) show that you know how to unit test +casestudy type:constraint
+(1) allow to get all TODOs via API
+(2) allow to get a single TODO by ID (!) via API
+(3) unit test of main classes

 # dependencies:
 I wrote the application in Eclipse, and installed the Java EE, dynamic web application support, NodeJs.
 Modules needed for NodeJs are listed in package.json, such as nodemon, body-parser, express, fs...
 They need to installed using?